Ken Khachigian: Presidential memoirs and Frost/Nixon interviews

 Khachigian worked for President Gerald Ford for two months, until the fall of 1974.
 He then moved to San Clemente, California to assist Nixon with his presidential memoirs.

 In 1977, he served as chief researcher for Nixon's interviews with David Frost.
 He was portrayed by actor Gabriel Jarret in the 2008 historical drama film Frost/Nixon that tells the story behind the Frost/Nixon interviews.

 Nixon's memoirs were completed in the spring of 1978, however, Khachigian continued to work for Nixon for an additional year, assisting with several post-publication activities, including organizing briefing books for Nixon's trips to Europe and outlining ideas for speeches.
 He would later attribute much of his expertise to the four years spent working closely with Nixon on his memoirs.

 1980 presidential campaign

 Khachigian joined Ronald Reagan's 1980 presidential campaign, having been recruited by Reagan's campaign manager, Stu Spencer.
-Khachigian traveled on the campaign plane to punch-up speeches between campaign stops.
-He helped coin the term "fatally flawed", which was used throughout the campaign, in reference to the Strategic Arms Limitation Talks (SALT) II with the Soviet Union.
+Khachigian traveled on the campaign plane to punch up speeches between campaign stops.
+He helped coin the term "fatally flawed", which was used throughout the campaign, referencing the Strategic Arms Limitation Talks (SALT) II with the Soviet Union.